danii1/coinstore/README.md

 ### Further deployments
 All further deployments(if you updating to the latest version, or customizing your website ) should require only running `mup deploy` without any additional steps.

+## Website configuration
+There are few settings that allows you to change website appearance and some important options such as your merchant id or where files will be stored.
+Template for settings is located in `settings-example.json`, contents of this file should be copied to `settings.json` and edited there.
+Currently following params are avaiable, most of them are self explanatory:

+- `storeName` - name of your store, this name will be displayed on the top and few other places
+- `itemsInRow` - number of items in a row displayed on the frontpage, valid values are 2, 3, 4, 6.
+Optimal numbers are probably 3 and 4.
+You can set 2 if you have a few items to sell.
+- `storageDir` - files uploaded from admin interface will be stored in this directory, user that is used to launch website should have write and read access to this directory
+- `adminUser` - administrator email and password, this credentials will be used to create admin user for new installations.
+You should change this to your email and use strong password.
+You can change password later through interface.
+- `merchantId` - set this param to your merchant id obtained from [C-CEX](https://c-cex.com/?rf=278C17E805357FAD)

 ## Payment gateway configuration
 Currenly only one gateway for accepting cryptocurrencies is supported.